 Residents are encouraged to be respectful of roommates and community members when decorating.
-In the event of a resident complaint over a roommate's decoration, HRL Staff will attempt to accommodate both parties and help to avoid conflict.
+In the event of a complaint over a resident's decoration, HRL Staff will attempt to accommodate all parties and help to avoid conflict.

 The following are guidelines and restrictions to follow when personalizing your space: